NextCenturyCorporation/MCS/python_api/API.md

 - objectDirectionZ : float, optional\
 The Z of the directional vector pointing to the target object based on your current viewport.
 Can be used in place of the "objectId" property.
 - amount : float\
 The amount to close the object between 0 (no change) and 1 (completely closed).
+Default: 0.5

 #### Returns